What is gastroparesis?

 To diagnose gastroparesis, your doctor will talk to you, examine you and arrange some blood tests.

 Although gastroparesis cannot be cured, the symptoms can be relieved.
 You can ease symptoms by:

 - eating fewer, smaller meals

 - taking medicines to improve the muscles around the stomach contraction and control nausea

-If things don’t improve with changes to their diet and medicine, you can have a pacemaker inserted in your stomach to stimulate the muscles in your stomach.
+If things don’t improve with changes to diet the and medicine, you can have a pacemaker inserted in the stomach to stimulate the muscles in the stomach.
 This is called gastric electrical stimulation.
 Talk to your doctor.

-Very severe cases may be treated by injecting botox into the valve between your stomach and small intestine, inserting a feeding tube, or surgery.
+Very severe cases may be treated by injecting botox into the valve between the stomach and small intestine, inserting a feeding tube, or surgery.